Magnetic Anisotropy in Spin-3/2 with Heavy Ligand in Honeycomb Mott Insulators: Application to CrI$_3$: Ideal honeycomb structure

 \section{Ideal honeycomb structure}

 To understand the microscopic origin of the spin model, we start with the ideal honeycomb network surrounded by perfect edge shared octahedra.
-We focus on the Z bond of the honeycomb Fig.\ref{fig:conventions}, as the other two bonds are related by $C_3$ symmetry.
+It was shown that the symmetry of the edge-shared octahedra Z bond allows Heisenberg $J$, Kitaev $K$, and symmetric off-diagonal $\Gamma$ interactions~\cite{rau2014prl,YamajiPRL2014,KatukuriNJP2014}.
+However, since their strengths depend on various exchange processes, we perform the strong coupling perturbation theory to determine the exchange terms.

+Truncating at second order in perturbation theory, we arrive at the following Heisenberg-Kitaev $(J-K)$ spin model for the ideal honeycomb octahedra.